tasmat-trust/hexagons-backend/guides/v3-v4-db-migration-guide.md

 ### Prepare old DB

-Visit Render to take a download of the latest backup, and extract it as an SQL file.
+Go back to Render to download the latest backup, and extract it as an SQL file.

 Import the SQL export into the new local DB, where the username is the same as the new strapi-v4 database: